yogacp/moviebox_viper/README.md

-# moviebox_kotlin
+# moviebox_viper
-Listing movie box from https://www.themoviedb.org using Kotlin and MVP
+Listing movie box from https://www.themoviedb.org using Kotlin and VIPER concept